 Add the soaked rice and cook till it is al dente / half cooked.

-Mix together yoghurt, 1/3 fried onions, ginger-garlic paste, salt,
+Mix yogurt, 1/3 fried onions, ginger-garlic paste, salt, turmeric powder, red

 Add the jackfruit pieces and mix well.